WMX567/Posture-Detection-CNN-Tools/README.md

-# Research Tools
+# Tools for Machine learning models/algorithms evalution or preprocessing training data
-Tools for Machine learning models/algorithms evalution or preprocessing training data More on our group's Google Drive
+More on our group's Google Drive